15.10.2025

 Penny Wise, Pound Foolish

-Most people trying to market their
+Most people trying to sell their

-product or vision often fall in the same trap:
+vision often fall in the same trap:

 penny wise, pound foolish.